UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2022-09-09-infosession.md

  style: alert
 ---

-Our next information session will be held on **Monday, January 5th, 2026 at 5:00 PM PST**, where you will have the opportunity to meet with the Director, program staff, teaching faculty, and students.
+Our next information session will be held on the **first Monday of each month**, where you will have the opportunity to meet with the Director, program staff, teaching faculty, and students.

 <div class="row t60 b60">